LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

 Greatest Common Divisor works as follows:

-- Based on the *mathematical* definition in the previous section, the greatest common divisor algorithm *works best* when we already have ``a`` and ``b`` in the *right order*.
+- Based on the *mathematical* definition in the previous section, the greatest common divisor algorithm saves a step when we already have ``a`` and ``b`` in the *right order*.

 - The *right order* means that :math:`a > b`.
 As we noted earlier, the